 Specification of controlled education, way of implementation and compensation for absences

-Attendance at seminars is systematically checked by the teacher and is recommended to get the credit.
+Attendance at seminars is voluntary.
+However, students are strongly advised to attend the classes regularly to get the credit.

 Type of course unit

 1. Introduction.
 U1: Talking about yourself.
 Learning Languages.
 Question forms.
 Review of verb tenses.
 Talking about important dates in your life.